rohan-varma/rohan-varma.github.io/about.md

 Other in progress and miscellaneous projects are on my [Github](https://github.com/rohan-varma).

 ### Writing
 I have enjoyed writing since high school, and I exercise that enjoyment on [Quora](http://quora.com/Rohan-Varma-8) and this blog.
-Below is a list of my favorite pieces I've written (in no particular order).
+Below is a list of my favorite pieces I've written.

 1. [Getting Started in Machine Learning](https://medium.com/techatucla/getting-started-in-machine-learning-c68bdd739c44)